MEDICAL BILLS &

 2. How is my wage loss paid if I've been injured in a car accident?

 As outlined above, you are entitled to wage loss benefits through PIP up to $3,000 a month or 70% of the average monthly income, whichever is less.
 You must be off work for at least 14 consecutive days.
-A medical provider must have written an off work note.
+You must have a release from work authorization from your medical provider.

 It is generally easier to establish your wage loss if you are an employee.
-If you are self employed, you are still entitled to wage loss benefits.
+If you are self-employed, you are still entitled to wage loss benefits.
 There is typically substantially more documentation to prove your average monthly income.
-READ MORE >

 3. Can I see the medical providers of my choice following a car accident?